 Example: If you have an A-label house, you will find the advice for adding solar panels.
 Insulation will not bring so much.

 But when the house has a C, D, E, F or G label, there is work to do.
 G means no insulation at all.
-With a C-label maybe your roof or floor isn’t insulated.
+With a C-label, maybe your roof or floor isn’t insulated.
 So you can consider improving the insulation.
 When the house you bought is having a G-label, probably the whole house needs a big renovation.

 Note: if your energy label is not from 2021, the label is not as reliable as a new one.

-Most likely you received the technical drawings and documents of your house when you bought it.
+Most likely, you received the technical drawings and documents of your house when you bought it.
 I recommend taking a look.
 You will find information about the construction and state of maintenance.
 In this, you need to prevent considering the wrong kind of insulation.

 If you have the chance: take a look in the cavity wall, construction of your roof or under the floor.
 Also, take some good pictures.
 What do you see?
 Does it feel humid?
 Do you see dark spots?
 Which layers of material do you see?

 Step 2: Advice